kottster/kottster/docs/docs/table/customization/customize-columns.md

       email: column => ({
         ...column,

-        // The display column name
+        // The custom display label for the column
         label: 'Email address',

         // Optional render function to display the column content